Offered by 4 universities

-This challenging two-year programme focuses on key issues of Public Administration and Organisation Science.
-The programme offers an in-depth investigation of societal problems and critical challenges faced by organisations - government agencies, not-for-profits, citizen groups - involved in public value creation.
+This challenging two-year programme focuses on key issues of Public Administration and Organisational Science.
+The programme offers an in-depth investigation of societal problems and critical challenges faced by organisations involved in public value creation, such as - government agencies, not-for-profits, hybrid organisations or citizen groups.
 You will investigate these challenges, analyse how public organisations deal with each challenge, and develop an understanding of what is required to make policies work.

 Challenges of public governance

 Climate change, porous borders, the knowledge economy, infectious diseases, Artifical Intelligence.
 The world is changing at an unprecedented pace, throwing up tantalising opportunities as well as wicked problems for the way in which we govern our societies.
 Public administrators respond to these challenges in a variety of ways:

 - they initiate reforms to make public management less bureaucratic and more accountable;

 - they help businesses become more competitive while enhancing social responsibility; and

 - they support civil society initiatives to provide voluntary community services.

 As a student of this research programme you will analyse how such initiatives help governments cope with these complex challenges.
 However these challenges are no longer the sole responsibility of government institutions.
 Private, not-for-profit and hybrid organisations as well as civil society groups are increasingly involved in creating value in the public domain and performing what previously were considered public tasks.
 Public governance thus both takes place in national political institutions and at local, regional and internationals levels of government, in multi-actor, multi-sectoral networks, and at the headquarters of large companies.
 Your study of the public domain and the critical issues in that domain will therefore focus on public organisations in the broadest sense of the word.

 Watch the video to see programme director professor Barbara Vis together with a student and alumna elaborate about this research programme.

 Programme offered by four universities